 The Wild Atlantic Way is one of the longest coastal driving routes in the world.
 It’s 1,550 miles of coastal driving through the back roads, fields, and villages of rural Ireland.

 What better place to take a road trip than Ireland?
 You can finish every day’s drive with a Guinness!

 I love wide open spaces, adore small towns, and am elated when I get to photograph beautiful landscapes – I can’t imagine a better setting and way to see a country.

 As I was planning my trip, I knew I wouldn’t have time to do every inch of the WAW.
 My plan was to stay on it as much as possible and then use the bigger highways to get from place to place quicker when I was running behind or needed to make up mileage.

 Wild Atlantic Way Map

-1,600 Miles is a big area.
-Here’s an overview map so you can plan at a high level:
+Here’s an overview driving map of Ireland with attractions so you can plan at a high level:

-However, my best advice for a Wild Atlantic Way map is to use Google Maps for day-to-day driving directions.
+I’ll go into more detail about navigation below, but for now, I’ll say this: my best advice for a Wild Atlantic Way map and navigation is to use Google Maps for day-to-day driving directions.
 Or simply throw the map out and simply follow the Wild Atlantic Way Signs either North or South.
 There’s an abundance of signage to follow and if you get lost for a bit – who cares, it’s fun to get lost!

 When is the Best Time of Year to Go?